 This problem is alleviated in a single-ended amplifier by magnetically biasing the core by passing the tube quiescent (zero signal) current through the transformer primary winding, and operating at all signal levels in only one magnetic polarity, thus avoiding the region of low permeability around zero magnetic force.
 A higher quality core material of more consistent permeability will further reduce modulation effects.

 In a pushpull output transformer, the quiescent currents of the two output tubes are carried by windings of reverse magnetic polarity, thus there is no quiescent magnetization of the core.
 The disadvantage appears to be that modulation distortion will occur as signal currents pass the core magnetization through zero, thus causing changes in permeability and hence changes in uncoupled inductance.
 There is however, another side to this argument: The balanced and magnetically cancelling quiescent currents of pushpull mean that the signal extremes are centred about zero magnetization and therefore the maximum magnetization (of either positive or negative polarity) is half what it would be with single-ended of the same power output.
 This allows a pushpull transformer to function linearly with a much smaller core than with single-ended.
 A smaller core means more compact windings which have lower losses, which is an advantage.
-Pushpull transformers may also be constructed with core materials having near-constant permeability through the origin.
-I think it is a false argument that the biased core is an advantage of single-ended that cannot be offset by the lower inherent uncoupled inductance of pushpull transformer designs.
-Pushpull can also be constructed using two independent biased core transformers, each one coupling one of the two output tubes to the speaker.
-This type of circuit could be used to demonstrate that a magnetically biased core is an overall advantage, but this has not been done.
+Pushpull transformers may also be constructed with core materials having near-constant permeability even at very low levels of magnetizing force.

 & Reproduction of Beautiful Music |